attennig/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.di.uniroma1.it/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Autonomous Networking and Unmanned Aerial Vehicles.
+bio: My research interests include Computational Sustainability, Green and Autonomous Networking, Optimization and Approximation Algorithms, Multi-Agent Systems.

 # Interests to show in About widget
 interests:
+- Computational Sustainibility
-- Autonomous Networking
+- Green Networking
-- Unmanned Aerial Vehicles
+- Optimization and Approximation Algorithms

 # Education to show in About widget
 education: